 Keith is responsible for the market analysis supporting investment and operational planning and decision making for the Hancock Natural Resource Group (HNRG).
 Keith’s team maintains informational databases and produces analytical studies and publications addressing trends in timber and agricultural commodity markets as well as and the role of timberlands and farmlands in institutional investment.
 Before joining HNRG in 2012, Keith was Senior Economist with Forest Capital Partners LLC, a company investing and managing commercial timberland for institutional investors, where he was responsible for market analysis, business development and investor support.
 Prior to his time at Forest Capital Partners, Keith was a principal at RISI, a provider of information services and analysis to the global forest products sector.
 Keith holds an MFS in Forest Economics from Yale, and an MBA from the University of Chicago.

-Dave is responsible for the farmland acquisitions and dispositions program in North America, including sourcing and disposing of farmland investment opportunities, managing due diligence and developing strategic alliance opportunities.
-He works closely with HAIG’s Regional Acquisition Managers, Regional Operation Managers, Client Account Management and Resource Planning.
-Most recently Dave was Senior Vice President at Hancock Farmland Services, providing oversight for the management of leased row crop properties in the U.S., as well as providing support for acquisitions and sales in the area east of the Rocky Mountains.
+Dave is responsible for HNRG’s farmland acquisitions and dispositions program in North and South America, including sourcing and disposing of farmland investment opportunities, managing the due-diligence and escrow process and developing strategic alliance opportunities.
+He works closely with HNRG’s Acquisition Managers across North and South America, Operation Managers, Client Account Management and Resource Planning.
+Most recently Dave was Managing Director of Farmland Acquisitions and Dispositions for the United States and served in that capacity for three years.
+Prior to the previous role, Dave was Senior Vice President at HFS, providing oversight for the management of HAIG’s leased row crop properties in the U.S., as well as providing support for acquisitions and sales in the area east of the Rocky Mountains.
 In addition, he was responsible for oversight of the development and direct farming operations for 2,270 acres of cranberries in Wisconsin.
-Prior to joining FMS in 1995, he worked as a farm manager for John Hancock for seven years, and for the company now known as Aventis Crop Science for eight years in the promotion of crop protectants to distributors, dealers and farmers.
-Dave holds a BS in Agronomy from the Ohio State University.
+Prior to joining FMS in 1995, he worked as a farm manager for JHUSA for seven years, and for the company now known as Aventis Crop Science for eight years in the promotion of crop protectants to distributors, dealers and farmers.
+Dave holds a BS in Agronomy from Ohio State University.
 He is a licensed Managing Broker in the state of Illinois and has earned the Accredited Farm Manager designation with the American Society of Farm Managers and Rural Appraisers.

 Nick is responsible for global resource planning and timberland investment valuation.
 His role also includes analysis of new investment regions and global timberland investment risk and return.
 Nick leads timberland acquisition valuation and due diligence and provides oversight for Hancock Forest Management’s resource support teams and related resource information systems.
 Prior to joining HTRG in 2012, Nick worked for Forest Capital Partners (FCP) for eight years as General Manager of Decision Support with overall responsibilities of forest planning, information systems and timberland valuation.
 Prior to FCP, Nick held a series of positions with Boise Cascade in Canada, Brazil and the US focused on resource planning, timberland investments and forest information systems.
 He holds an Honors Degree in Forestry from Lakehead University, Canada.

-Rick is responsible for leading the Farmland Plus strategy, which includes originating and managing transactions, oversight of portfolio company operations, as well as investment strategy.
-Prior to joining HAIG in 2011, Rick worked in Financial Strategy for Forest Systems Management Company.
-Rick holds a B.A. in English and Philosophy from Providence College and a MBA in Finance and Real Estate from the University of Connecticut, where he managed a portion of the University’s endowment.
-Rick is a CFA charterholder and a member of the CFA Society Boston.
+Rick is responsible for the development of new investment strategies and growth initiatives, client investment governance and identifying and mitigating risk exposures related to HNRG’s agricultural investment process, products and client investments.
+Rick is a member of the HNRG NRIC.
+In addition, he is directly involved with business development activities, structuring investment management agreements, and designing client investment goals and constraints.
+During his time with HNRG, Rick has led the Farmland Plus investment team, the Client Account Management team, and the investment underwriting function Prior to joining HAIG in 2011, Rick worked in financial strategy for Forest Systems Management Company.
+Rick holds a BA in English and Philosophy from Providence College and an MBA in Finance and Real Estate from the University of Connecticut, where he managed a portion of the University’s endowment.
+Rick is a CFA® charterholder and a member of the CFA Society Boston.

 Matt joined Hancock Natural Resource Group in June, 2015 as the General Manager – Southern Division in HFM.
 On July 2, 2016, Matt was promoted to President of HFM.
 Matt’s responsibilities include leading a team of professionals to deliver maximum returns on HTRG client’s properties.
 Matt has been in the forest industry for 24 years with progressive increases in responsibilities in timber management with PCA, Georgia-Pacific, The Timber Company, Plum Creek and Soterra LLC.
 After two years with Soterra, Matt was promoted to VP of Operations and later President, where he developed multiple revenue streams such as a consulting group, retail pine straw business, a wetlands mitigation bank and wildlife outfitting.
 Matt is very passionate about developing people and building a team inspired to work together.
 Matt received his Bachelor of Science in Forest Resource Management from the University of Florida.

-Tony is responsible for ensuring that client interests are met, to include guiding investment activities to ensure compliance with stated objectives agreed to with clients; monitoring investment performance; and reporting and communicating results to clients.
-In addition, he is directly involved with business development activities, structuring investment agreements, and designing timberland and farmland investment goals and constraints.
-Before joining HTRG in 2016, Tony was Senior Vice President, Investments with Resource Management Service, LLC where he directed portfolio management, client relations, business development and investment research.
+Tony is responsible for the development of new investment strategies and growth initiatives, client investment governance and identifying and mitigating risk exposures related to HNRG’s timberland investment process, products and client investments.
+Tony is a member of the HNRG NRIC.
+In addition, he is directly involved with business development activities, structuring investment management agreements, and designing timberland investment goals and constraints.
+Before joining HNRG in 2016, Tony was Senior Vice President, Investments with Resource Management Service, LLC where he directed portfolio management, client relations, business development and investment research.
 Tony has chaired the NCREIF Timberland Committee.
-Tony holds a Ph.D. in Forestry from the University of Georgia, a MS in Forestry from North Carolina State University and a BS in Computer Science from James Madison University.
-Tony was also a Captain in the US Army Reserve.
+Tony holds a PhD in Forestry from the University of Georgia, an MS in Forestry from North Carolina State University and a BS in Computer Science from James Madison University.
+Tony was also a Captain in the U.S. Army Reserve.

 Don is responsible for acquisition of farmland and permanent plantings in the Northwest and Mountain West Regions of the US.
 In this role, his responsibilities include sourcing, modeling, underwriting, due diligence, negotiations and closing of permanent plantings and row crop investment opportunities.
 In addition, he is directly involved with assessing investment opportunities in vertically integrated operations in his region.
 Prior to his Acquisition Manager position, Don was a Senior Farm Manager with Hancock Farmland Services where he managed farms in the Northwest and Texas.
 Before joining Hancock in 2016, Don was an Agricultural Consultant with Wells Fargo Bank for 26 years, where he was directly involved in operational, strategic and risk assessment for large agricultural production and processing companies.
 The Agricultural Consultant role was a key advisory and credit-underwriting function for the agricultural lending portfolio for Wells Fargo Bank, the largest commercial agricultural lender in the US.
 Don holds a Bachelor of Science degree in Agricultural Economics from the University of Arizona and a Master of Science degree in Agribusiness from Arizona State University.